How to Make Elephant Toothpaste (Fun Science Experiment to do at Home!)

 It’s a reaction caused by the rapid decomposition of hydrogen peroxide using potassium iodide or dry yeast and warm water as a catalyst that looks like huge foamy toothpaste big enough for an elephant!
 You can add food coloring so it will foam up into a color foam which is even more fun to look at.

-Safety Note: This will not be edible so be sure to share that with any little ones that may want to taste it.
+Safety Note: Due to the elephant toothpaste ingredients, this experiment will not be edible so be sure to share that with any little ones that may want to taste it.
 Also, you’ll want to wear safety glasses when managing the hydrogen peroxide, just in case.

 Want more fun science experiments?